pandey-ankit/WebLogic-Basic-Lab/README.md

 ## Step 4: Creating JDBC Data-Source through Admin Console

 WebLogic Server connects to Datbase(s) through mechanism called connection pooling.
 So the application server opens set of precreated connections that are reused by the applications.
-So once the application needs to utilize the precrated connection then it uses the API to find proper Connection Pool (the API is called DataSource API) and asks Connection Pool to "borrow" a connection for a moment.
+So once the application needs to utilize the precreated connection then it uses the API to find proper Connection Pool (the API is called DataSource API) and asks Connection Pool to "borrow" a connection for a moment.
 It is the Application developer responsibility to "return" the connection to the pool once the connection is not needed anymore.
 In this step we will explain how to configure DataSource object in WebLogic Server so the applications my interact with the Connection Pool mechanism and find proper DataSource.

 In the Luna environment we created for you simple running Oracle DB.
 And in this lab we will demonstrate how to connect to that DB.